 However, you should be ready that all the functionality extensibility is not free of charge and so that to leverage additional features, you need to be ready to pay for them.

 In addition to this, many users complain that excessive functionality may be too confusing for an average user and may cause frequent stopping and freezing of the system.

 Also, any Salesforce edition: Essentials, Professional, Enterprise, and even Unlimited has its limits in terms of number of custom fields created per object or amount of validation rules.

 In terms of meeting the needs of various business domains, there can be featured the following advantages and disadvantages:

 Rich.
-O on Capterra.com claims that Salesforce capabilities have managed to meet the needs of their company that belongs to high-reliability industry: Critical Medical Aviation.
+O on Capterra.com claims that Salesforce capabilities have managed to meet the needs of their company that belongs to the high-reliability industry: Critical Medical Aviation.

 Such industry sectors require custom functionality development or purchasing customized CRM solutions on top of Salesforce, like AscendixRE CRM.

 Our product combines best practices of the Salesforce platform seasoned with out-of-the-shelf features specifically for commercial real estate brokers.

 Depending on your org needs, you can tailor Salesforce by configuring or customizing it.
 Configuration of your solution implies using point-and-click tools to introduce additional custom objects, tabs, and fields on top of existing objects.

 Customization involves custom development of rules, reports, or other objects that are not readily available in Process Builder and require custom coding.